 Location

 The Big Dipper and Ursa Major lie in the second quadrant of the northern hemisphere (NQ2).
-The entire constellation is visible from locations at latitudes between +90° and -30°.
+The entire constellation is visible from locations between the latitudes +90° and -30°.
 It is best seen in the evenings in April, when it makes its way across the sky during the night.

 The Big Dipper is circumpolar in most of the northern hemisphere.
 This means that it never falls below the horizon and is visible throughout the year.
-As a result of the Earth’s rotation, the asterism appears to rotate slowly counterclockwise around the north celestial pole.
+As the Earth spins, the asterism appears to rotate slowly counterclockwise around the north celestial pole.

 Where is the Big Dipper?

 For most observers, the Big Dipper always appears in the northern half of the sky.
 Depending on the time of year, it may be in the northeast, northwest or north in the evening.
-It appears higher above the horizon from far northern latitudes than it does from locations in northern equatorial latitudes.
+The asterism appears higher above the horizon from the far northern latitudes than it does from locations in the northern equatorial latitudes.

 For northern observers, the asterism appears in the northeastern sky with the handle dangling from the bowl in the winter evenings.
 In the spring months, it is high in the northeast around 10 pm and travels across the sky during the night.